ianbuchanan42/paradigm-document-upload-and-extraction/README.md

 **Technical Implementation:**

 - Real-time progress tracking via WebSocket connection
+  - A persistent WebSocket connection is established between the client (Next.js) and the backend.
+Once the processing starts, the backend sends periodic messages (e.g., "Section 1 processed", "50% complete") through the socket.
+This approach is more efficient than HTTP polling since the server pushes updates only when there’s new information.
+  - I have not used WebSockets, but seems like a possible good use case for them.
 - Backend OCR processing with section segmentation
+  - Section Segmentation: Once the text is extracted, algorithms (either rule-based or powered by NLP techniques) analyze document structure (like headings, page breaks, or layout patterns) to segment the text into distinct sections.
+These sections would represent different parts of the uploaded report.
 - Document metadata extraction (date, case number, involved parties)
+  - This metadata would allow for the generation of tags, key information, summarizing and making processed reports more searchable.

 **UI Considerations:**

-- Animated progress indicator showing upload and processing status
+- Animated progress indicator showing upload and processing status and Informative status messages explaining current processing stage This ties into how we might use WebSockets.
-- Skeleton components serving as placeholders until sections are processed
+- Skeleton components serving as placeholders until sections are processed.
+Improving perceived speed.
-- Informative status messages explaining current processing stage
-- Option for section-by-section loading to enable earlier interaction with available data

 ### 3. Editing & Review Phase